 - Identify blood sugar levels that are high or low

-Your doctor will advise you on how often you should check your blood sugar level.
-In general, the frequency of testing depends on the type of diabetes you have and your treatment plan.
+Your doctor will let you know how often to check your blood sugar levels.
+The frequency of testing usually depends on the type of diabetes you have and your treatment plan.

 - Type and severity of diabetes

 - Overall health and the presence of other medical conditions

 The American Diabetes Association (ADA) generally recommends the following target blood sugar levels:

 - Between 80 and 130 milligrams per deciliter (mg/dL) or 4.4 to 7.2 millimoles per liter (mmol/L) before meals

 - Less than 180 mg/dL (10.0 mmol/L) two hours after meals

 But the ADA notes that these goals often vary depending on your age and personal health and should be individualized.
 For example, Mayo Clinic generally recommends that healthy adults under 60 can aim for slightly lower blood sugar targets.